MicrosoftDocs/customer-voice/fp-docs/send-survey-microsoft-flow.md

 - **Failures (last 200 runs)**: Number of times a flow has failed out of the last 200 runs.

 - **Status**: Status of the flow: on or off.
-You can update a flow’s status from Power Automate.
+You can update a flow's status from Power Automate.
 For more information, see [Manage a flow](https://docs.microsoft.com/flow/get-started-logic-flow#manage-a-flow).

 If required, you can also edit a flow by selecting the **Edit** symbol.
 The flow editor opens in Power Automate, from which you make your changes.